pathllk1/javascript-tailwind-prima/docs/DEVELOPMENT_GUIDE.md

 - Use EJS templates in `views/`
 - Add new styles to `views/css/main.css`
 - Client-side JavaScript goes in `public/js/`
+  - Feature-specific scripts in subdirectories (`excel-automation/`, `live-stock/`)
 - Tailwind CSS classes can be used directly in templates
+- Create reusable components in `views/components/`
+- Use feature-specific page templates in `views/pages/` subdirectories

 ### Testing
 Run the authentication test script: